 6. Will you show up all fancy for our wedding?

 Short answer: nah.
 I know some photographers do.
 We aren't them.
 I will show up in all black as to disguise the enormous amount of sweating I'll be doing.
 It's not pretty when you're out in 90 degree weather with 100% humidity and carrying around heavy equipment for hours on end.
 Are you kidding me, like I'm going to add a necklace to that mess?
 And you think I'm going to wear a dress when I'm trudging through mud and thistles and woodsy areas?
-Not unless you want me to end up itching the rest of the day from some weird bug bite and possibly contract Lyme disease.
+Not unless you want me to itch the rest of the day from some weird bug bite and possibly contract Lyme disease.
 I will also likely have smudged eyes all day due to having a camera pressed into my face, combined with a aforementioned profuse sweating.
 It's mega attractive.
-Cole tries a bit harder - he will wear a collared shirt and dress pants - I'm going to guess this is because he doesn't quite work as hard.
+Cole tries a bit harder to be fancy - I'm going to guess this is because he doesn't quite work as hard.
 I'd let him answer for himself, but I'm the writer so...

 7. How involved are you in the planning process?